Alexander von Falkenhausen: Adviser to Chiang Kai-shek

 Von Falkenhausen recommended that Chiang fight a war of attrition as Falkenhausen calculated that Japan could not win a long-term war.
-He suggested that Chiang should hold the Yellow River line, and not attack until later in the war.
-Also, Chiang should give up a number of provinces in northern China including Shandong.
-He also recommended construction of fortifications at strategically important locations to slow the Japanese advance.
+He suggested that Chiang should hold the Yellow River line and not attack until later in the war.
+Also, Chiang should give up a number of provinces in northern China, including Shandong.
+He also recommended the construction of fortifications at strategically important locations to slow the Japanese advance.
 Falkenhausen also advised the Chinese to establish a number of guerrilla operations behind Japanese lines.

-In 1937, Nazi Germany allied with the Empire of Japan which was fighting the Second Sino-Japanese War with China.
-As a goodwill gesture to Japan, Germany recognized the Japanese puppet state of Manchukuo, withdrew German support from China and forced Falkenhausen to resign by threatening to have his family in Germany punished for disloyalty.
+In 1937, Nazi Germany allied with the Empire of Japan, which was fighting the Second Sino-Japanese War with China.
+As a goodwill gesture to Japan, Germany recognised the Japanese puppet state of Manchukuo, withdrew German support from China and forced Falkenhausen to resign by threatening to have his family in Germany punished for disloyalty.
 After a goodbye dinner party with Chiang Kai-shek's family, Falkenhausen promised that he would never reveal any of the battle plans he had devised to the Japanese.

 According to some sources (especially from Communist Chinese ones in the late 1930s), Falkenhausen kept in contact with Chiang Kai-shek and occasionally sent European luxury items and food to him, the Chiang household, and his officers.
 On his 72nd birthday in 1950, Falkenhausen received a $12,000 cheque from Chiang Kai-shek as a birthday gift and a personal note declaring him a "Friend of China".

 On Falkenhausen's 80th birthday in 1958, Wang Xiaoxi, the Nationalist Chinese ambassador to Belgium, awarded him the Grand Cordon of the Order of the Sacred Tripod for his contributions in defending China.